AlexanderEllis/blog/content/posts/morse-code.md

 draft: false
 ---

 This is a pair of games for playing with Morse Code.
 Before you begin, I'd recommend headphones (wired for lower latency) and turning your volume down just in case.
+If you're on mobile, you may need to unsilence your phone if you aren't using headphones.

-Game options available at the bottom of the page.
+Game options are available towards the bottom of the page.

 <link rel="stylesheet" href="styles.css">
 <noscript>